Crepe Stuffed New York Cheesecake

 For the Crepes:

-• Place eggs, milk, and melted butter in a blender and mix on low—medium speed.
-If you don't have a blender, whisk by hand until well combined.
-Add sugar, salt, vanilla bean seeds, and flour and mix in the blender or whisk until well combined.
-Let the batter sit at room temperature for 15-20 minutes.
+- Combine the eggs, milk, and melted butter in a blender, and mix on low to medium speed.
+If you don’t have a blender, whisk the ingredients together by hand until they are well combined.
+Next, add the sugar, salt, vanilla bean seeds, and flour.
+Continue mixing in the blender or whisking by hand until everything is thoroughly combined.
+Allow the batter to sit at room temperature for 15 to 20 minutes before using.

-• Place a 12-inch non-stick pan very low-medium heat, and when hot, add a little butter to coat it (less than half of a tablespoon).
+- Place a 12-inch non-stick pan over medium-low heat, and when hot, add a little butter to coat it (less than half a tablespoon).

 Ricotta Crepe Filling: